Raft the White Nile Before the Adventure Ends!

 Why should people travel from all over the world to visit this amazing section of White Water?
 On a recent trip to Uganda, my wife Terra and I were lucky enough to raft with Nalubale Rafting.
-This company was full of qualified professionals and made our first Nile experience amazing, so much so that we went a second day.
-Here is our experience on the Nile which started our African adventure off right.
+This company was full of qualified professionals and made our first Nile experience amazing… so much so that we went a second day!
+Our amazing and exhilarating experience on the Nile started our African adventure off right.

-After lunch we continued down river starting with Vengeance (Class 4), Hair of the Dog (Class 5), Kula Shaker (Class 5) and finishing the amazing day by hitting the epic kayak surf wave The Nile Special (Class 5).
-The Nile Special ended our White Nile Rafting experience the only way fitting of such an epic day with another huge flip!
+Once we were fed and hydrated we continued on down river.
+We started this leg with Vengeance (Class 4), Hair of the Dog (Class 5), Kula Shaker (Class 5) and finishing the amazing day by hitting the epic kayak surf wave The Nile Special (Class 5).
+The Nile Special ended our White Nile rafting experience the only way fitting of such an epic day… with another huge flip!
 We all then just floated down the Nile until the take out point a few kilometres down stream.
-After the trip the Nalubale Staff gave everyone some refreshing bevies including some delicious Nile Special Beer which was a great way to end the day.
+After the trip the Nalubale Staff gave everyone some refreshing bevies, including some delicious Nile Special Beer which was a great way to end the day.

 We hope we can go back soon!!